twallema/influenza-USA/data/README.md

 ### Contacts

-+ `locations-all_daytype-all_BE-2008.xlsx`: Contains the number of social contacts stratified by duration from the 2008 Polymod study in Belgium.
-Includes both physical and non-physical contacts.
+`locations-all_daytype-all_XX_polymod-2008.xlsx`: Contains social contact matrices for age groups 0-5, 5-18, 18-50, 50-65, 65+ in country XX from the 2008 Polymod study.
+Sum of all locations (home, work, school, leisure, others) and averaged over all daytypes (week, weekend, holiday).
+Physical and non-physical contacts.
+Available countries: UK, Germany and Finland.
 Downloaded from: https://lwillem.shinyapps.io/socrates_rshiny/

-+ `locations-home_daytype-all_BE-2008.xlsx`: Contains the number of social contacts at home stratified by duration from the 2008 Polymod study in Belgium.
-Includes both physical and non-physical contacts.
-Includes both physical and non-physical contact.
+`locations-all_daytype-week_holiday_XX_polymod-2008.xlsx`: Contains social contact matrices for age groups 0-5, 5-18, 18-50, 50-65, 65+ in country XX from the 2008 Polymod study.
+Sum of all locations (home, work, school, leisure, others) and for weeks during a holiday.
+Physical and non-physical contacts.
+Available countries: UK, Germany and Finland.
+Downloaded from: https://lwillem.shinyapps.io/socrates_rshiny/

+`locations-all_daytype-week_no-holiday_XX_polymod-2008.xlsx`: Contains social contact matrices for age groups 0-5, 5-18, 18-50, 50-65, 65+ in country XX from the 2008 Polymod study.
+Sum of all locations (home, work, school, leisure, others) and for non-holiday weeks.
+Physical and non-physical contacts.
+Available countries: UK, Germany and Finland.
+Downloaded from: https://lwillem.shinyapps.io/socrates_rshiny/

+`locations-all_daytype-weekend_XX_polymod-2008.xlsx`: Contains social contact matrices for age groups 0-5, 5-18, 18-50, 50-65, 65+ in country XX from the 2008 Polymod study.
+Sum of all locations (home, work, school, leisure, others) and for weekends.
+Physical and non-physical contacts.
+Available countries: UK, Germany and Finland.
 Downloaded from: https://lwillem.shinyapps.io/socrates_rshiny/

 ### fips codes